solid-contrib/information/governance.md

 ## Vacancies

 A Solid Panel member may resign their position at any time.
-Whenever there is a vacancy in a Solid Panel, a new Panel member may be nominated and selected through the mechanism [articulated herein](#panel-nominations).
+Whenever there is a vacancy in a Solid Panel, a new Panel member may be nominated and selected through the [Panel Nomination](#panel-nominations) mechanism detailed in this document.

 ## Conflicts of Interest